foxieproducts/fc2/README.md

 voltage, extremely efficient, can be any color, and also can be dimmed in dark environments.

-## Built-in Light Sensor
+## Built-in light sensor
 Smart, automagical brightness control.
 The digits also are proportionally lit more brightly toward the back to accommodate shining through multiple layers of acrylic.

 ## Bright light filter
-The top piece innovatively functions as an LED filter with louvers that almost completely hide the extremely bright LEDs from being seen.
+In addition to holding all the acrylic digits in place, the top piece functions as an LED filter with louvers that almost completely hides the extremely bright LEDs from being seen.

 ## PXL mode for the pixels!
 Everyone loves pixelation at the right time.
 The Foxie Clock 2.0 can be set into PXL mode and the lid can be swapped for a totally different experience.